linode/apl-core/docs/development.md

 # Values repo and data flow

 A values repo is provided by a user.
 If Otomi is a function then `values repo` is input arguments.
-It is composed by many YAML files containing configuration of various apps and teams.
+It is composed of many YAML files containing the configuration for various apps and teams.

-When Otomi executes Helmfile it instructs to load a spec from `helmfile.d/` directory.
+When Otomi executes Helmfile it instructs to load a spec from the `helmfile.d/` directory.
 Each Helmfile spec consists of header that is presented in the code snippet below.

 > Helmfile is a declarative spec for deploying helm charts.
 You are encouraged to read more about Helmfile at https://github.com/helmfile/helmfile.

-In Otomi all Helmfile specs are defined in `helmfile.d/` directory and executed in alphabetical order.
-Majority of helmfile have the following structure:
+In Otomi, all Helmfile specs are defined in the `helmfile.d/` directory and executed in alphabetical order.
+The majority of Helmfile specs has the following structure:

 ```go-template
 bases: